tarikuamisganaw/sweeping-algorithms/pathmap-book/src/A.0002_smart_ptr_upgrade.md

 Intuitively, it seems the *optimal* distribution of nodes is NP-hard, greedy solutions are potentially many times worse, and maintaining the distribution of nodes while editing the tree/graph (specifically adding+removing nodes) is an unsolved problem.

+> ...use a custom allocator in each node region.
+**LP**: I did several days worth of work on an ultimately abandoned a custom allocator at the beginning of this year.
+I had 2 reasons for leaving it.
+A. the rust allocator API isn't stable, and it's actually churning pretty rapidly.
+For example the [allocator-api2](https://crates.io/crates/allocator-api2) crate is kinda bit rotten already.
+But the bigger reason was B. I felt like the custom allocator approach only solved some of the problems / features outlined in this document, and avoiding the memory allocator paradigm altogether is probably where we want to get to to ultimately achieve all of the features.

+> I don't know a good strategy...
+**LP**: I'll diagram up what I have in mind and we can discuss where it might fail.
+We don't need *optimal*, just good enough, and we have an existence proof in the system allocator (or jemalloc) that something workable is possible.
+The other point is that usage patterns will play a big role in efficiency.
+It will certainly be possible to fragment the node blocks badly.
+Especially when we layer in the requirement for atomic updating and robustness against write failure.

+> maintaining the distribution of nodes while editing the tree/graph (specifically adding+removing nodes) is an unsolved problem
+**LP**: This will be partially ameliorated by in-memory regions.
+This lets the implementation skip the writing of a lot of the intermediate work.
+It is certainly still a problem that requires careful consideration.
+I think there are a lot of good ideas in the design of [LMDB](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database)

 ### Open Questions

 * Do refcounts live with node blocks, or somewhere else?
 If they live with node blocks, how do we make sure that circular references between blocks don't prevent deallocation?